By Charlie Cutshaw, dec’d

 Florence, Alabama – -(Ammoland.com)- As World War II progressed, the Army identified some serious issues with the M1 Rifle, despite its otherwise excellent performance.

 First, the magazine capacity was limited to only eight rounds; second, it was extremely difficult to accomplish a tactical reload – i.e. top off the magazine during a lull in the fighting.
 In order to do this, the entire clip had to be ejected along with the remaining rounds and a new one inserted.

 Not only was this time consuming, but wasted ammo.

-By the 1950s, the Army was looking for a replacement for the M1 and went though a series of experimental rifles and new cartridges to replace not only the M1 Rifle, but the .30-06 cartridge.
-Space precludes going into the many experimental rifles that the Army considered, but the final T44 rifle that eventually became the M14 was nothing more that a T20E2 with a gas system borrowed from another experimental rifle designated T37.
+By the 1950s, the Army was looking for a replacement for the M1 and went through a series of experimental rifles and new cartridges to replace not only the M1 Rifle but the .30-06 cartridge.
+Space precludes going into the many experimental rifles that the Army considered, but the final T44 rifle that eventually became the M14 was nothing more than a T20E2 with a gas system borrowed from another experimental rifle designated T37.
 The M14s gas system can be traced to the World War II experimental M1E9, so the M14 really incorporated nothing new in its overall design.

 Interestingly, the Italian firm of Beretta borrowed a page from the T20E2 by modifying license produced M1s into 7.62mm NATO rifles by simply turning the barrel back just enough to accommodate the new NATO cartridge and modifying the M1 to accept a 20 round magazine.
 This rifle was fielded as the select fire BM-59, although a semiautomatic only version designated BM-59E was also manufactured.